-Medical Illustration Program at GRU
+Medical Illustration Program at Augusta University

 The program emphasizes anatomical and surgical illustration for print and electronic publication, as well as for projection and broadcast distribution.
 Because of the importance of good drawing skills, our students learn a variety of traditional illustration techniques during the first year.
 Computer technologies and digital techniques used to prepare both vector and raster images for print, projection, animation, and multimedia are also extensively integrated into the curriculum.
 In addition to being skilled artists, medical illustrators must be knowledgeable in anatomy and the health sciences.
 Our students study communication theory and illustration techniques, and take graduate-level science courses, such as gross anatomy and cell biology, with the medical students.